Whole system approach to young offending

 It offers tailored support and management based on individual needs, and takes into account differing backgrounds and demographics.

 This doesn't mean that crimes committed by children and young people go unpunished.
-Children and young people can still be prosecuted if the offence is serious enough to be dealt with at court or by the Children's Hearings System.
+Children and young people can still be prosecuted if the offence is serious enough to be dealt with at court, if they are over 12.

 Since 2011 the approach has provided a clear focus on the following areas: